-We aim to make payments early in the year after you apply, with most being paid by the end of March.
-Payments will be made directly to bank accounts via BACS.
+We aim to make payments early in the year after you apply.

 Payments by BACS

 We make payments using the Bankers Automated Clearing Services (BACS).

 We can only make payments to a bank account which accepts BACS payments.
 If we do not already have your business' nominated bank account details, or if you want to change them, you can do this online by registering and logging in to this website.